nylanderdev/net_events/README.md

     }
 }
 ```
-Note that due to certain limitations of the Rust's current macro system, each non-empty enum needs a `match as` class, naming each field.
+Note that due to certain limitations of the Rust's current macro system, each non-empty enum needs a `match as` clause, naming each field.
 In addition, only tuple-enums are supported.

 The crate also provides a `Connection` type for each protocol, instances of which can be constructed from TcpStream's.